 On a rainy day, visitors and employees at a garden center tracked water and mud onto an uncarpeted retail area.
 An employee walking across the retail area slipped and fell on the wet surface, resulting in injuries to her hip and shoulder, as well as closed-head trauma.

 She suffered permanent partial disability to her hip and shoulder, requiring significant medical treatment.
-Healing problems resulted in a 25 percent disability rating, and her head injury led to a cognitive deficiency that prevented her from returning to her position.
-Between medical, disability, and retraining expenses, total costs for this case exceeded $825,000.
-The business also incurred uninsured costs for elevated insurance premiums, negative public image, and a punitive jury award.
+Healing problems resulted in a 25% disability rating, and her head injury led to a cognitive deficiency that prevented her from returning to her position.

 The investigation identified gaps in maintenance of the tile flooring.
 The floor coverings routinely became oversaturated during wet weather, but the business had no procedures in place to change them as needed.
 Additionally, the business hadn’t taken steps to remind employees to wear proper footwear during wet weather.

 Safety plays a crucial role in the success of any horticultural business.
-However, building a culture of safety from scratch can be an overwhelming task.
-It requires a collective effort and a strong commitment from management to model behaviors that prioritize safety and foster a sense of peer-to-peer accountability.
+However, building a culture of safety from scratch can be challenging.

 By prioritizing safety, you demonstrate a commitment to protecting your employees, customers, and assets while also nurturing a culture of trust and longevity within your operation.
+Focusing on safety also helps you:

 Prevent accidents: Maintaining a safe environment can help you reduce the risk of accidents and injuries—and their related costs.
-The average workplace injury cost was $1,080 per worker in 2021.
+The average workplace injury cost was $1,040 per worker in 2022.
 Fewer accidents and injuries can result in reduced costs related to workers' compensation claims, medical expenses, and legal fees.

 Reduce insurance costs: A strong safety record signals to stakeholders your organization prioritizes employee well-being and operates with integrity and responsibility.
 If you can demonstrate you have a solid safety plan in place, and your business has a good safety record, you could have your insurance premiums reduced.